Advice to BWWPL Secretaries

 During the Season

-If for any reason you cannot play a programmed fixture, request postponement from the Match Secretary at least 10 days in advance and notify the opposition and referees at the same time – and rearrange the fixture within 14 days and make sure you tell everybody of the new agreed date (Rule 14).
+If for any reason you cannot play a programmed fixture, you should notify the Match Secretary at least 10 days in advance giving the reason for the cancellation and notify the opposition and referees at the same time.

 Example of Referee Notification Template